 Going through a divorce is always difficult.
-You will have to deal with issues such as the residential requirements for divorce, property division, spousal support, and child custody and visitation.
-You might wonder whether New York is a community property state.
-However, New York is an equitable distribution state which will be discussed in the following sections.
+You will have to deal with issues such as residential requirements for divorce, property division, spousal support, and child custody and visitation.
+One of the questions that go through people’s minds when considering a divorce is whether New York is a community property state.
+On the contrary, New York is an equitable distribution state, which we will be discussing in this extensive guide.

-An experienced New York divorce lawyer can help you so that you know what to expect.
-Attorney Ryan Besinque has years of experience helping his clients with property distribution matters.
-He may be able to help you with your case.
-Whether your divorce is a simple one, your ex-spouse is dragging the divorce process, or you and your spouse are having trouble with asset division, attorney Besinque is here to help.
+An experienced Manhattan property division lawyer can guide you through what to expect.
+Attorney Ryan Besinque has years of experience assisting clients with property distribution matters.
+Whether your divorce is straightforward, your ex-spouse is delaying the process, or you and your spouse are struggling with asset division, Attorney Besinque is here to help.
+Contact The Law Office of Ryan Besinque today at (929) 251-4477 to explore your options and receive the support you need for a fair property division.

 Is New York a Community Property State?